TW-Robotics/morobot-arduino_esp/README.md

 - To use your robot type, simple add an include with your header file name into your file and create an instance of the robot object (see examples for existing robots)

 ## Known issues
-- Example with multiple robots is not working for ESP32 controllers
 - TCP-Offsets in y-directions not implemented for morobot-p and morobot-s (rrp and rrr)
-- Other EEF-types (e.g. pumps with relais) not implemented yet
+- Other EEF-types (e.g. pumps with relais) are not implemented yet

 ## License
 This software is licensed under the terms of the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/TW-Robotics/morobot-arduino_esp/blob/main/LICENSE) for more information.